whitejeep600/yolo_lesion_detection/README.md

 to set up yolo-format train, eval and test splits, with labels gathered into one file for each image, and only images with at least one lesion.

-After this step, it is necessary to increase the contrast of the images to make them look more natural (and easier to process for YOLO), since the original images are saved in a peculiar format with a very narrow range of pixel intensities.
+After this step, it is necessary to increase  the contrast of the images to make them look more natural (to the human eye and to YOLO), since the original images are saved in a peculiar format with a very narrow range of pixel intensities.
 The original data provides a FAQ with instructions on how to increase the intensity;
 however, these instructions don't make sense, so I wrote a simplistic custom algorithm.